I’m a postdoctoral researcher in the Department of Linguistics of the University of Potsdam and a member of the Potsdam Morpho-Syntax Lab.

 In September 2025, a paper I co-authored with Luke James Adamson, “Polite pronouns and the PCC,” was accepted by Linguistic Inquiry.
 The online-early version is available in open access here.

-In the summer of 2025, I taught at the EGG.
+In July–August 2025, I taught at the EGG.
 The handouts for my seminar on *ABA effects, partly based on joint work with Zhouyi Sun, are available here.
 Zhouyi and I also presented some of our joint work at DM meets Nano in Vienna in July.

 In April 2025, Tanya Bondarenko and I published an NLLT article about the morphosyntax of agreement in South Caucasian languages.
 It is available in open access here.